scylladb/scylladb-docs-homepage/docs/get-started/query-data/delete-data.rst

 Deleting Data
 =======================

 Delete data with the ``DELETE`` statement.
-Be specific with your conditions to avoid accidental deletions.
+Be specific with your restrictions to avoid accidental deletions.
 For example:

 .. code::